sssa-teleoperation/teleoperation-docs/docs/tutorial.md

     --env DISPLAY=$DISPLAY \
     -dit --name jazzy osrf/ros:jazzy-desktop
 ```
+If you encounter display issues stop the container (see below) and type the command `xhost +` on your host.
+Then restart the container.

 **Windows:** Make sure you execute the `docker run` command from a WSL terminal, which you can access by running the `wsl` command in a Windows PowerShell.